-In the centre of Milan, the architect Giuseppe Sommaruga built an Art Nouveau building during the Belle Époque that a century later Asa studio albanese would respectfully yet irreverently restore.
-Inside this monumental shell, a home was created that is quintessentially contemporary.
+In the centre of Milano, during the Belle Epoque, the architect Giuseppe Sommaruga built his Art Nouveau city house that a century later Asa Studio Albanese would restore, respectfully yet irreverently.
+Inside this monumental shell, a home was created that is perfectly contemporary and familiarly functional.

 - 400 sqm